Majors / Music with Merchandising or Business Administration Concentrations

-The University offers a bachelor of science (B.S.) in music with concentrations in merchandising or business administration.
+The University offers a bachelor of science (B.S.) in music with concentrations in music business (merchandising or business administration).

-The program also offers numerous experience-based career development opportunities, the most important
+The program offers numerous experience-based career development opportunities, the most important being a required

 Students have their own student-run, industry-related organization, the combined Music Industry Association/Music and Entertainment Industry Education Association (MIA/MEIEA).